Kilakarai: History

+The Muslim community of Kilakarai is philanthropic in nature, providing continuous assistance to the downtrodden sections of society.
+There are more than 20 schools and colleges in this town, where education was provided irrespective of Caste, creed or religion by the community.
+Literacy rates in Kilakarai is much higher than the national and even State averages.

 Hameedia High School founded in 1940s beside the old Arabic Madrasa Aroosiya Thaika, was a catalyst to more graduates from Kilakarai.
 With the arrival of Mohamed Sathak Engineering College and then the Thassim Beevi Abdul Kader College for Women the number of graduates from this traditional town has seen a steady rise.